miguelgfierro/sciblog/README.md

 	$ apt-get install -y python-dev libpq-dev python-pip git apache2
 	$ pip install django django-debug-toolbar markdown2

-NOTE: django version must be 1.7.
+NOTE: django version must be 1.7 or 1.8.
 To see your django version:

 	$ pip list
-To downgrade your django version:

-	$ pip install -U "django<1.8"

 Install the project
 ==================================================